aadi883/Tumor_Segmentation/README.md

 0.8834

-Trained only on labeled Glioma data.
+Trained only on labeled kaggle data.

 Stage 2: SSL Fine-Tuning